Ashrithhn/glad-cell-firebase-apk/README.md

     **🔴 IMPORTANT: Firebase `auth/configuration-not-found` Error 🔴**

-    If you encounter a `FirebaseError: Firebase: Error (auth/configuration-not-found)` when trying to **register or log in**, it means you haven't enabled the necessary sign-in method (like Email/Password) in your Firebase project.
+    If you encounter a `FirebaseError: Firebase: Error (auth/configuration-not-found)` when trying to **register or log in with Email/Password**, it means you haven't enabled the Email/Password sign-in method in your Firebase project.

     **How to Fix:**
     1. Go to the [Firebase Console](https://console.firebase.google.com/).